chatwoot/docs/docs/self-hosted/configuration/features/integrations/instagram-channel-setup.md

 3. Go to the Webhook settings and configure the callBack URL with `{your_chatwoot_url}/webhook/instagram`
 ![setup_callback](./images/instagram/setup_callback.png)
 4. provide the `IG_VERIFY_TOKEN` value from your environment variables for `verify token`
-5. Make sure your facebook page is connected to the instagram account, for which instagram account holder is admin.
+5. Make sure your Facebook page is connected to the Instagram account, for which the Instagram account holder is admin.
 You can do that setting here:
   > Go to https://www.facebook.com/pages/?category=your_pages
   > Select Your Page
   > Go to Settings
-  > Select Instagram: Make sure you have business account https://developers.facebook.com/docs/messenger-platform/instagram/get-started
+  > Select Instagram: Make sure you have a business account https://developers.facebook.com/docs/messenger-platform/instagram/get-started
-  > Connect your instagram account.
+  > Connect your Instagram account.
-  So whenver you will receive any message on instagram it will redirect to your facebook page.
+  So whenever you receive any message on Instagram, it will redirect to your Facebook page.
 5. Head over to chatwoot and create a Messenger inbox.
-Choose a page for which your Facebook developer account and Instagram account has admin access to.
+Choose a page for which your Facebook developer account and Instagram account have admin access.

 ### Testing the Facebook channel